 The consequences of a DWI vary greatly from state to state and a DWI lawyer will be able to explain how those consequences in your state apply to you such as

 Dealing with the motor vehicle department can be frustrating and time consuming.
 A DWI Lawyer in Asheville can manage the process for you by completing the required forms; making phone calls; scheduling and/or representing you at a Motor Vehicle Department suspension hearing, and making other necessary arrangements.

 An experienced DUI Lawyer knows the ins and outs of the courtroom and may be able to obtain a lesser sentence for you if your situation and state law allows for it.

 Don't know if a DUI Lawyer is right for you?
 Here are some general guidelines:

-Seriously consider hiring a DUI Lawyer if you've been arrested for a second DUI (in the same or another state) or were arrested with a BAC limit over double the legal limit as harsher penalties may apply.
+Talk to a DUI Lawyer if you've been arrested for a second DUI (in the same or another state) or were arrested with a BAC over double the legal limit as harsher penalties may apply.